-- Child protection records are all now reported and stored via CPOMS.
-All staff members are given an individual login, and assess the website at the following address: https://eleanorpalmer.cpoms.net/auth/identity?origin=https://eleanorpalmer.cpoms.net/dash - Child protection records relating to pupils are highly confidential and are only stored on CPOMS in our school. - The designated safeguarding lead is responsible for ensuring that CPOMS records are accurate, up to date and that recording is of a high standard. - CPOMS records should show: - o what the concerns were: - what action was taken to refer on concerns or manage risk within the school; - whether any follow-up action was taken; - o how and why decisions were made. - Any incidents, disclosures or signs of neglect or abuse should be fully recorded with dates, times and locations.
-Records should also include a note of what action was taken. - A CPOMS report must be completed; - whenever concerns arise or there is a serious incident or - where a child is being monitored, prior to a case conference or core group meeting. - Where a child who is subject to a child protection plan transfers to another school, the designated safeguarding lead is responsible for ensuring that copies of all relevant records are passed to the designated safeguarding lead at the new school. - Child protection records will only be kept until the pupil leaves the school and any paper copies (if any) remaining) should be disposed of as confidential waste if not handed over to successor schools.
+- Child protection records relating to pupils are highly confidential and will be kept in a designated welfare file separate to the pupil's education records.
+These records will be securely held within the school. - The designated safeguarding lead is responsible for ensuring that records are accurate, up to date and that recording is of a high standard. - All information should be recorded on the safeguarding monitoring/incident form (see appendix 2) and all records should be signed and dated. - Records should show: - what the concerns were; - what action was taken to refer on concerns or manage risk within the school : - whether any follow-up action was taken;

+- how and why decisions were made. - Any incidents, disclosures or signs of neglect or abuse should be fully recorded with dates, times and locations.
+Records should also include a note of what action was taken. - The monitoring/incident form must be completed; - whenever concerns arise or there is a serious incident or - where a child is being monitored, prior to a case conference or core group meeting. - Where a child who is subject to a child protection plan transfers to another school, the designated safeguarding lead is responsible for ensuring that copies of all relevant records are passed to the designated safeguarding lead at the new school. - Child protection records will only be kept until the pupil leaves the school and should be disposed of as confidential waste.